Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: RESULTS

-Our galaxy sample is spanning a wide range of redshifts which may influences the color-color properties due to k-correction effect.
-To better quantify this redshift effect, we placed the SED of Mrk231 and Arp220 in different redshifts, from z $= 0$ to z $= 3$, and monitored the color changes in Figure~\ref{fig:agn-ccsel}.
-Templates for Mrk231 and Arp220 are representative of AGN-dominated and star-forming dominated {\ul}, respectively.
-The Mrk231 colors never leave the S05 AGN region at any redshift because of its featureless power-law SED in mid-IR, while the Arp220 colors do not follow the S05 AGN criteria because that the different PAH emission lines entering into the IRAC photometry bands.
-The S05 criteria are therefore not extremely robust against Arp220-like star formation dominating {\ul}.
+Our sample spans a wide range of redshifts which may influence the observed colour-colour properties due to k-correction effect.
+To better quantify this redshift effect, we place the SED of templates in different redshifts and simulate the colour changes in Figure~\ref{fig:agn-ccsel}.
+Since 44\% of our \smx galaxies (62 out of 142) are classified as {\ul}s, we used the SEDs of the {\ul} Mrk231, which has a strong AGN contribution in the mid-infrared band, and of Arp220, which has intense starburst activity, and shift them to the redshift range of 0$<$z$<$3 (the {\ul}s in our sample span the redshift range of z = 0.5 to 3), then plot the colour changes.
+Based on its IR properties, Arp220 is considered as the prototypical ULIRG powered by star formation.
+Despite the detection of high ionization Fe K lines in its X-ray spectrum preventing us from completely ruling out the possibility of a low luminosity or Compton-thick AGN \citep{Iwasawa2005}, we still assume, as is commonly done in the literature, that Arp220 represents a star-formation dominated {\ul}.
+On the other hand, in the ULIRG Mrk231, the mid-infrared continuum can be well fitted by a power-law spectrum \citep{Weedman2005} and the hard X-ray emission is dominated by an unresolved nuclear point source \citep{Gallagher2002}.
+It is unambiguously accepted that an AGN hosts in the centre.
+We use Mrk231 to represent an AGN-dominated {\ul}.
+In Figure~\ref{fig:agn-ccsel}, the Mrk231 colours remain in the S05 AGN region at any redshift because of its featureless power-law SED in mid-IR.
+In contrast, the Arp220 colours may satisfy the S05 AGN criteria in some redshift ranges because of the 3.3$\micron$, 6.2$\micron$, and 7.7$\micron$ PAH emission features entering into the IRAC photometry bands and confusing the AGN diagnosis.
+The S05 criteria are, therefore, not extremely robust against Arp220-like star formation dominating {\ul}.

+However, 56{\%} of \smx galaxies (80 out of 142) are not classified as {\ul}s, their $L_{\rm IR}$ cannot compete with Mrk231 and Arp220.
+Therefore, we place the SED of starburst galaxy M82 and main-sequence Sc-type spiral galaxy in the redshift range of 0$<$z$<$1 ({\li}s and star-forming galaxies are below z = 1 in our sample) and simulate the colour changes.
+Figure~\ref{fig:agn-ccsel} shows that in most redshift intervals, both M82 and Sc-type spiral galaxy are almost in the outside of the AGN boundaries.
+All SED templates used above come from the SWIRE galaxy library, and are a combination of models, photometric data, and observed IR spectra \citep[and references therein]{Polletta2007}.